Bombing of Gorky in World War II: November 1941

 Reconnaissance flights over Gorky began in the autumn of 1941.
 German planes flew at high altitude, braking over GAZ.
-The first scout plane, a Junkers Ju 88, appeared in the sky above the city on Thursday, October 9.
+The first scout plane, a Junkers Ju 88, appeared in the sky above the city on Thursday, 9 October.
 At first the Luftwaffe bombed the suburbs.
 The main blow fell on elevators and warehouses near Dzerzhinsk.
 This was followed by two large raids on Gorky.
 Heinkel He 111 aircraft of the Kampfgruppe 100 were involved.

-The first raid, on the night of November 4/5, began at 4:30 pm.
+The first raid, on the night of 4/5 November, began at 4:30 pm.
 According to air defense estimates, about 150 aircraft participated; 11 aircraft flew to the city.
 The planes approached individually and in groups of 3 to 16 at intervals of 15–20 minutes.
 The bombing lasted all night.
 In addition to bombs, leaflets were also dropped.
-GAZ, Nitel and the Dvigatel Revolyutsii factory were struck, and 55 people died, 141 wounded.
+GAZ, Nitel, and the Dvigatel Revolyutsii factory were struck, and 55 people died, 141 wounded.
 According to German data, 15 planes participated in this raid.
 The first aircraft appeared over the city while the sky was still light and dropped bombs.
 Then, using machine guns, they strafed people running in the street.
 A direct hit in the main building of the Nitel, killed the director and some other executives.
 During the night bombing, the main impact occurred on secondary objects – residential urban areas and the field in the Stakhanovsky village.
 The incendiary and high-explosive bombs weighing from 70 to 250 kg and heavy BM-1000 parachute mines weighing 871 kg were dropped.

 The second raid took place on the night of 5/6 November.
 An air alert was announced.
 At 11:34 pm, the power lines from the Balakhna power plant to the city were damaged by a bomb strike.
 Some of the industrial regions temporarily lost power.
-At 01:47 am the raid on Gorky began.
+At 01:47 am, the raid on Gorky began.
 The main impacts were on GAZ, Krasnoe Sormovo, Aviation Plant Nr.
 21 "Ordzhonikidze", and residential buildings.
 The antiaircraft batteries were in operation, so bombing was less precise.
 According to air defense data, 14 aircraft flew over the city.
-In the GAZ area, 5 people died, 21 were wounded.
+In the GAZ area, 5 people died and 21 were wounded.

 In the two raids, the main office of GAZ, a garage, a smithy, a stamping building, a professional technical factory, an archive, experimental workshops, a repair and mechanical workshop, mechanical workshop No. 2, power plant No. 2, a wheel workshop, a motor workshop No. 2, a foundry workshop of gray cast iron, a press workshop, and residential areas of the district were heavily damaged.
 The administration building of the Dvigatel Revolyutsii Diesel Plant was destroyed.